ShimilSAbraham/Hacktoberfest-2021/README.md

 ```

 ### Step 6:
-After making suitable changes, make a pull request and sit back to see your card in this website.
+After making Suitable Changes, make a Pull Request and sit back to see your card in this Website.